 Elon Musk Is Currently

 - Working on a concept called the Hyperloop.
-The Hyperloop is a hypothetical subsonic air travel machine that would allow commuters to travel distances like 500 kilometres in less than 30 minutes.
+The Hyperloop is a hypothetical subsonic air travel machine allowing commuters to travel 500 kilometres in less than 30 minutes.
 This is a proposed high-speed rail system that plans to put current commercial aeroplanes to shame.
 In December 2018, the company unveiled the first underground transport tunnel for a test ride.
 The concept further emphasizes the utilization of solar energy as the primary power source, aiming to make the Hyperloop not only the fastest but also the most cost-effective mode of transportation mankind has ever witnessed.

-- Working on further reducing the cost of space travel so that he can realize his dream of taking humans to Mars as soon as possible.
+- Actively working towards reducing the cost of space travel to fulfil his ultimate vision of enabling human colonization on Mars, as soon as possible.

-As Elon Musk turns 49 today, we hope that he continues pushing his own ideas to limits so that the human race can benefit from his efforts in the long run and that his extraordinary visions and remarkable achievements serve as an inspiration to fellow entrepreneurs, encouraging them to dare to dream big and make a profound impact on the world.
+As Elon Musk turns 52 today, we hope he continues pushing his ideas to limits so that the human race can benefit from his efforts in the long run.
+Musk’s extraordinary visions and remarkable achievements serve as an inspiration to fellow entrepreneurs, encouraging them to dare to dream big and make a profound impact on the world.
 Here’s to a visionary leader whose contributions have the potential to shape a brighter future for all.
 Happy birthday, Elon Musk!

-The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
-The series includes Entrepreneurs, C-level Executives, innovators or renewed leaders who moved the industry with his exponential skill set and vision.
+The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from the Tech Industry, very frequently.
+The series includes Entrepreneurs, C-level Executives, innovators, or renewed leaders who moved the industry with their exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
-You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin, by following this link or subscribe to your daily newsletter.
+You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, and Sergey Brin, by following this link or subscribing to your daily newsletter.